ameliemcc/normal_project/README.md

 By means of an announcement system, it is indeed possible for members of the NUA network to find partners who can offer certain artistic services to participate in the realization of their artistic projects.
 Initially planned for Unil students, the project will by extension become a real professional network potentially useful at the end of the Faculty.
+The use of NUA is strictly subject to preliminary registration as a member of the network.

 _____________________________________________________________________________________________________________________________________